elgopher/promise/README.md

 * Use all bleeding edge features of Java 8
 * API should allow to write code which is concise and easy to reason about
 * API could be used with any other libraries and frameworks which executes code asynchronously (i.e. [Netty](https://github.com/netty/netty))
-* Promises created using API have to be thread safe
+* Promise created using API has to be thread safe